Case Structure vs Case Framework

 The fastest way to improve is to build trees out loud, then review where you overfit the template.

-If you need a clean place to practice that loop, pair free case book reading with dashboard reps.
-One gives you examples, the other gives you feedback.
+If you need a clean place to practice that loop, pair free case book reading with free structure drills.
+One gives you prompts and examples; the other forces you to build the opening tree before you see feedback.

 Sources and Further Reading (checked 2026-05-01)